 Intercultural Students at SHU

 Seton Hill University offers intercultural students a supportive environment in which to learn, live and grow.
-Once admitted to Seton Hill, you will benefit from the services of the Intercultural Services Office.
+Once admitted to Seton Hill, you will benefit from the services of the Office of Multicultural and International Services.
 This office exists to support you with anything from immigration status to social or personal adjustment to life in the United States.